 This is the agreement that is the same for everyone.
 One service provider offers the same service standards to all customers, with no exceptions.
 Perfect for companies that want to keep things simple and standardized:

-An example would be if a IT support team uses a standard SLA for all customers - "You have a problem?
-We respond "guaranteed" within 24 hours.
+An example would be if an IT support team uses a standard SLA for all customers - "You have a problem?
+We guarantee to respond within 24 hours.

 The most important components of an SLA: What do you need to look out for?